Graylog2/documentation/pages/plugins.rst

 ==========================

-The easiest way to get started is to use our `maven archetype <http://maven.apache.org/guides/introduction/introduction-to-archetypes.html>`_ that will create a complete plugin project infrastructure will all required classes, build files and configurations using an interactive wizard.
+The easiest way to get started is to use our `maven archetype <http://maven.apache.org/guides/introduction/introduction-to-archetypes.html>`_ that will create a complete plugin project infrastructure will all required classes, build definitions, and configurations using an interactive wizard.

-Maven is a Java build tool that comes pre-installed on many operating systems or can be installed using most package managers.
+Maven is a Java widely used build tool that comes pre-installed on many operating systems or can be installed using most package managers.
 Make sure that it is installed with at least version 3 before you go on.

 Use it like this::